netgroup/srv6-mantoo/README.md

 (the VM will be downloaded from https://app.vagrantup.com/salsano/boxes/test)

-### Configure the VM ###

 the password for user is 1234

 the password for root is root

+### Configure the VM ###

+This will be used to login as root in all mininet VMs without password:

     > cd /home/user/workspace/srv6-mantoo
     > cd deployment
     > ./setup-passwordless-ssh-root-login.sh

-(this will be used to login as root in all mininet VMs without password)

 ### Run an example experiment ###